 Each walk is followed by a cuppa and a chat at the Museum and ANA Hall.

 Monthly Walking Tours: new location each month.
-Check CHIRP Community Health website or social media accounts for up to date information.
+Check the “NEWS” page on this website or social media accounts for up to date information.

 Last Wednesday each month from 10.00am to 11.00am